 - Letter to hospital provider regarding follow up of diagnostic test results following a patient's discharge from hospital

-- Letter to CCG in response to requests to follow up investigations performed in other settings.
+- Letter to ICB in response to requests to follow up investigations performed in other settings.

 Vaccination and Immunisations